stuartellis/tfg/README.md

 # TFG

-A little application that generates Terraform and OpenTF commands.
+A little application that generates Terraform and OpenTofu commands.

 -----